 Laptops are not cheap and when you want to buy one, you need to consider the amount of storage space you will need.
 You will seriously regret purchasing a laptop that does not have adequate storage space for your needs.
-Storage can be expensive, so if you need a lot of storage then expect to pay more for this.
+However, storage can be expensive, so expect to pay more if you need a lot of storage.

 It is better to invest a little more on storage when you purchase your laptop than have to try to fix the problem afterward.
 Yes, you can buy an external storage drive, but these are expensive.
 So follow the advice in this guide and work out what storage space you need right now and in the future.

-The first thing you need to understand is that there is no perfect answer for determining the amount of storage you need for your laptop.
+You need to understand that there is no perfect answer for determining the amount of storage you need for your laptop.
 Both Apple Mac and Windows PC laptops come with different storage options.